oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Tracking access to astronomical archives and services in the project Knowledge Graph by using `renku-aqs-annotation` plugin

-This plugin intercepts several key `astroquery` methods and stores annotations to the project Knowledge Graph: [https://github.com/oda-hub/renku-aqs-annotation](https://github.com/oda-hub/renku-aqs-annotation)
+This plugin intercepts several key `astroquery` methods and stores annotations containing information about the calls to these methods (like the arguments used in the call) to the project's Knowledge Graph: [https://github.com/oda-hub/renku-aqs-annotation](https://github.com/oda-hub/renku-aqs-annotation)

 In the image below, the information added to the project Knowledge Graph is highlighted.
 Specifically, it can be seen that during a papermill run of the `test-notebook.ipynb` notebook (that produced `out.ipynb` as an output notebook) a call to the astroquery method `query_object`, via the `Simbadclass`, has been detected.
 This notebook is requesting the object `Mrk 421` object.
 The hightlighed labels on the edges provide information about the relationship between the two nodes: during the `papermill` execution, a call to the `query_object` method is executed (`call` label) and in turn, this requests the Astrophysical Object `Mrk 421`.